The Baird Institute Scholarships & Grants Program

 I am a cardiothoracic registrar at Royal Prince Alfred Hospital.
 I graduated from Monash University with a Bachelor of Medicine and Bachelor of Surgery (Hons) and was a recipient of the Ellice Jane Hammond Prize for excellence in student internship.
 I am a director of Airborne Aid, an international non-profit organisation based in Australia, connecting medical aid with destinations in need through free luggage space.
 I have presented at international conferences and published in international peer-reviewed journals.
 In 2019 I was very happy to receive a research grant from The Baird Institute pertaining to the upkeep and integrity of data entry into the ANZSCTS Cardiac database.
 I have also received a Baird Institute educational scholarship to complete a Masters of Philosophy (Surgery).
 My thesis is entitled “Optimising Medical and Surgical Treatments of Isolated Tricuspid Regurgitation”.

-My research is to retrospectively characterize patients with isolated primary severe Tricuspid Regurgitation, who were identified or referred late (symptomatic right heart failure or right ventricular dysfunction for less than 12 months) and to fully understand the impact of our current management strategy on clinical outcomes with the aim being to improve the existing strategy.
+My research is to retrospectively characterise patients with isolated primary severe Tricuspid Regurgitation, who were identified or referred late (symptomatic right heart failure or right ventricular dysfunction for less than 12 months) and to fully understand the impact of our current management strategy on clinical outcomes with the aim being to improve the existing strategy.

 Listen to Charis talking about her research and the impact it will have on patient outcomes